COVID: EU seals deal for 1.8 billion more BioNTech-Pfizer vaccine doses | DW | 08.05.2021

 "Happy to announce that the European Commission has just approved a contract for guaranteed 900 million doses," von der Leyen tweeted.

-The deal allows EU states to buy a further 900 million doses.
+Additionally, the deal allows EU states to buy a further 900 million doses, she added.
+"Other contracts and other vaccine technologies will follow," she wrote.

 The new contract also ensures that all the essential components should be sourced from the EU.